dynamoose/dynamoose/docs/api/Schema.md

 ### validate: value | RegExp | function | async function

 You can set a validation on an attribute to ensure the value passes a given validation before saving the document.
 In the event you set this to be a function or async function, Dynamoose will pass in the value for you to validate as the parameter to your function.
-Validation will only be run if the document exists in the item.
+Validation will only be run if the document exists in the document.
 If you'd like to force validation to be run every time (even if the attribute doesn't exist in the document) you can enable `required`.

 ```js
 {